-- The number of countries offering social protection measures of any kind increased from 45 to 222. - The number of programmes increased from 103 to 3,333, including expansions or extensions of existing programmes.iv - 55% of measures have extended social assistance -- cash transfers, food, financial waivers, public works programmes, or utility subsidies -- rather than extending social insurance or labour market measures. - Cash grants have been the single most widely used intervention, accounting for 42% of social assistance measures and 23% of all measures.
-In-kind transfers and public works accounted for 17% and 2% of social assistance measures, respectively. - As of May 2021, the bulk of countries have not ended cash transfer programmes yet.
-Data on implementation was available for 475 programmes, of which 241 are ongoing (Gentilini et al., 2020).
+- The number of countries or territories offering social protection measures of any kind increased from 45 to 232. - The number of programmes increased from 103 to 3,333, including expansions or extensions of existing programmes. - Fifty-five percent of measures have been to extend social assistance -- cash transfers, food, financial waivers, public works programs or utility subsidies -- rather than extensions of social insurance or labour market measures.
+In low-income countries (LICs), 73% of measures have been to extend social assistance. - Cash grants have been the single most widely used intervention, accounting for 42% of social assistance measures and 22% of all measures.

+The bulk of countries have not ended cash transfer programmes yet.
+Data on implementation was available for 475 programmes, of which 241 are ongoing (Gentilini et al., 2020)).
 Many countries have extended programmes a number of times already.